 2

 Who says there isn’t style on the Hobart waterfront?
-The MACq 01 is Hobart’s most glamorous waterfront hotel, and also gay friendly at that.
-It sits on the most historic wharf in town, and boasts the best view in Tasmania, with the Derwent River, Mount Wellington, and the Tasman Sea.
-A comfortable 10-minute stroll will bring you right to the town center, and all its best entertainment, shopping, and dining.
+The MACq 01 is Hobart’s most glamorous waterfront hotel, and also LGBTQ-friendly at that.
+It sat on the most historic wharf in town and boasted excellent views of the Derwent River, Mount Wellington, and the Tasman Sea.
+A comfortable 10-minute stroll brought us right to the town center and all its best entertainment, shopping, and dining.

-From the inside, the hotel feels more like a cruise liner, with lots of white cypress and timber and low-slung cavernous interiors.
-The use of clever design touches is evident everywhere, especially using historic newspapers to decorate the Story Bar and circular seating around the main fireplace.
-Since it bills itself as a “storytelling hotel,” MACq 01 has in-house storytellers conducting regular free walking tours around the city, the waterfront, and the hotel.
-Besides a gym, the on-site restaurant and bar take care of all meals and drink cravings.
-In fact, the Story Bar is perfect for an after-dinner drink or a nightcap before you retire.
+From the inside, the hotel felt more like a cruise liner, with lots of white cypresses and timber and low-slung cavernous interiors.
+Clever design touches were evident everywhere, especially using historic newspapers to decorate the Story Bar and circular seating around the main fireplace.
+Besides a gym, the onsite restaurant and bar took care of all meals and drink cravings.
+In fact, the Story Bar was perfect for an after-dinner drink or a nightcap before we retired for the night.
+Since it calls itself a “storytelling hotel,” MACq 01 has in-house storytellers that conduct regular free walking tours around the city, the waterfront, and the hotel.

 Choose from street-facing or waterfront-facing rooms and suites at the hotel, each of which is named for a prominent Tasmanian.
-All the latest gizmos, modern bathrooms, and balconies are a mainstay, but it’s the views that are the ultimate.
-It’s no wonder that this sleek Hobart accommodation is so gay-popular.
+All the latest gizmos, modern bathrooms, and balconies were a mainstay, but it’s the views that were the ultimate.
+It’s no wonder that this sleek Hobart stay is so gay-popular.

 MontaCUTE Boutique Bunkhouse